daviddalpiaz/bsl/nonparametric-regression.md

 <img src="nonparametric-regression_files/figure-html/unnamed-chunk-41-1.png" width="672" style="display: block; margin: auto;" />

 At each split, the variable used to split is listed together with a condition.
-(If the condition is true for a data point, send it to the left neighborhood.)
-Although the `Gender` variable was used, we only see splits based on `Age` and `Student`.
-(This hints at the relative importance of these variables for prediction.
-More on this much later.)
+If the condition is true for a data point, send it to the left neighborhood.
+Although the `Gender` available for creating splits, we only see splits based on `Age` and `Student`.
+This hints at the relative importance of these variables for prediction.
+More on this much later.

 Categorical variables are split based on potential categories!
-This is **excellent**.
+This is *excellent*.
 This means that trees naturally handle categorical features without needing to convert to numeric under the hood.
 We see a split that puts students into one neighborhood, and non-students into another.

 Notice that the splits happen in order.
 So for example, the third terminal node (with an average rating of 298) is based on splits of: